Pyzdek, T., & Keller, P. (2014). The Six Sigma Handbook (4th ed.). McGraw-Hill (ISBN-978-0-07-184053-8)

 - Designed For

-- Professionals who want to manage and contribute to high impact projects by incorporating Lean Six Sigma methodologies in team motivation, project communication, and project implementation
+- Professionals who want to want to manage and contribute to high impact projects by incorporating Lean Six Sigma methodologies to select, implement, and evaluate projects

 - Online | Instructor-led